 Why UTeach is Right for You

-UTeach is designed to give both undergraduate students degree holders the opportunity to explore the profession of teaching in STEM fields (science, technology, engineering, and math) in a hands-on way.
+UTeach is designed to give both undergraduate students and degree holders the opportunity to explore the profession of teaching in STEM fields (science, technology, engineering, and math) in a hands-on way.
 In the very first semester, students work in pairs to develop and teach lessons in a local classroom.
 Learn more about early field experiences in UTeach.

 UTeach participants Garrett and Kira discovered their passion for teaching science and math by trying out UTeach.
 They prepared for two careers at once, a STEM-based career and teaching, in a streamlined pathway to a bachelor's degree and a teaching certification.